igorwojda/android-showcase/README.md

 <img src="misc/image/application_anim.gif" width="336" align="right" hspace="20">

-This project takes advantage of best practices, many popular libraries and tools in the Android ecosystem.
+This project takes advantage of best practices, and many popular libraries and tools in the Android ecosystem.
 Most of the libraries are in the stable version unless there is a good reason to use non-stable dependency.

 * Tech-stack
     * [100% Kotlin](https://kotlinlang.org/) + [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) - perform background operations